-• Clouditor-Orchestrator, which retrieves the information about the schemes and the metrics from the RCM.

-- Mapping Assistant for Regulations with Intelligence (MARI), which provides the results of the mapping functionality to the RCM in order to store the results for further uses. - EmeraldUI, which retrieves the information from the RCM to present it in the User Interface.
+- Clouditor-Orchestrator, which retrieves the information about the schemes and the metrics from the RCM. - Mapping Assistant for Regulations with Intelligence (MARI), which provides the results of the mapping functionality to the RCM in order to store the results for further uses. - EMERALD UI, which retrieves the information from the RCM to present it in the UI.
 On the other hand, the user may want to change the contents of the RCM by introducing new schemes, new versions of a scheme, or answering the self-assessment questionnaire. - AMOE, a knowledge extractor that obtains from the RCM the definition of the security metrics needed to evaluate evidence from policy documents.

-The RCM will be developed using Java and the JHipster Framework19.
-The framework provides all the needed mechanisms for a modern web application and a microservices architecture20.
+The RCM will be developed using Java and the JHipster Framework22.
+The framework provides all the needed mechanisms for a modern web application and a microservices architecture23.
 JHipster uses Spring boot for application configuration.

-On the client side, the Frontend gateway will use JavaScript, Yeoman, Webpack, Angular and Bootstrap technologies.
-On the server side, the Backend and the Registry will use Maven, Spring MVC REST for the API, Spring Data JPA, Netflix OSS21 and Python - Flask REST API22.
+On the client side, the Frontend gateway will use JavaScript, Yeoman, Webpack, Angular, and Bootstrap technologies.
+On the server side, the Backend and the Registry will use Maven, Spring MVC REST for the API, Spring Data JPA, Netflix OSS24, and Python - Flask REST API25.

-The main development with respect to the MEDINA Catalogue will the provision of an import/export mechanism for the schemes using standard languages, mainly OSCAL.
-In a first approach, we have already implemented such a mechanism for the EUCS scheme using CSV files.
+The main development with respect to the MEDINA Catalogue will be the provision of an import/export mechanism for the schemes using standard languages, mainly OSCAL.
+In a first approach, we implemented such a mechanism for the EUCS scheme using CSV files.
+Furthermore, OSCAL templates have been defined for EUCS, AIC4, and BSIC5, and the export of the schemes from RCM to OSCAL has been implemented.

-Another added feature of the RCM with respect to the MEDINA Catalogue is the possibility to create ad-hoc schemes by the user.
+Another added feature of the RCM with respect to the MEDINA Catalogue is the possibility to create ad-hoc schemes by the user, based on existing controls or brand-new ones.
 For this purpose, the OSCAL management mechanism will also be used.